sintaxi/phonegap/README.md

 -------------------

     Android ..............
 PhoneGap for Android
-    BlackBerry/4.x .......
-PhoneGap for BlackBerry 4.6.x
-    BlackBerry/WebWorks ....
+    BlackBerry-WebWorks ....
 PhoneGap for BlackBerry 5.0 and 6.0
     Documentation ........
 PhoneGap API Documentation
     Symbian ..............
 PhoneGap for Symbian
     iOS ..................
 PhoneGap for iOS